RIDGECUT: Learning Graph Partitioning with Rings and Wedges

-The ring and wedge configuration represents a fundamental structure in modern urban cities.
+\textit{Justification of domain knowledge.} The ring and wedge configuration represents a fundamental structure in modern urban cities.
 Road networks are often organized as concentric rings of roads centered at a city downtown followed by wedge structures connecting the outer ring.
 For example, Beijing's Five Ring includes a large circular expressway encircling the city, acting as the outermost "ring" within the urban area, while traffic flows from various surrounding suburban areas converge toward the city center.
-Moreover, at the end of major events, individuals typically expand outward from the center of the stadium, exhibiting a radial dispersion through the main avenues.
 For microscopic traffic simulation, where the movement of every vehicle is modeled in a simulator, it often becomes necessary to partition the road network and assign each partition to a separate simulator in order to reduce the overall simulation time.
 We thus ensure that the partitions respect the natural physical topology of the road network, and this understanding serves as a vital domain knowledge when conducting graph partitioning on road networks.